 - Episodes of wheezing

 - Experiencing the feeling of tightness in the chest

 - Inability to take deep breaths

 - Skin discoloration

 You can suspect the existence of COPD when these symptoms appear and have been or are being exposed to risk factors.
-But to establish the definitive diagnosis is essential to perform a spirometry in order to study lung function.
+But to establish a definitive diagnosis is essential to perform spirometry in order to study lung function.

 Treatment of COPD: